YunoHost/doc/app_baikal.md

 ### Connecting to AgenDAV

 AgenDAV is a web client for using your calendars.
-It's packaged for Yunohost and you can used it after installing Baïkal.
+It's packaged for YunoHost and you can used it after installing Baïkal.

 AgenDAV is already connected to Baïkal, any other configuration is necessary.
 If you create a new entry in Thunderbird + Lightning calendar, refresh your AgenDAV page is enough to see your modifications.